-- (i) Shea Creek exploration of \$3.0 million for 2012 which was to be funded out of this placement was funded by the flow-through placement which was closed on March 14, 2012 and the amount allocated for this purpose in the short form prospectus offering was transferred to working capital and general corporate expenses. - (ii) Planned exploration expenditures of \$1.75 million at Hidden Bay were deferred with these amounts being allocated to working capital and general corporate expenses. - (iii) Planned capital expenditures on the Hidden Bay Project, which included the acquisition of the Raven camp, were completed at less than anticipated cost and other non-critical expenditures were deferred with the remaining funds allocated to working capital and general corporate expenses.
+- (i) Shea Creek exploration of \$3.0 million for 2012 which was to be funded out of this placement was funded by the flow-through placement which was closed on March 14, 2012 (see second quarter 2013 MD&A) and the amount allocated for this purpose in the short form prospectus offering was transferred to working capital and general corporate expenses. - (ii) Planned exploration expenditures of \$1.75 million at Hidden Bay were deferred with these amounts being allocated to working capital and general corporate expenses. - (iii) Planned capital expenditures on the Hidden Bay Project, which included the acquisition of the Raven camp, were completed at less than anticipated cost and other non-critical expenditures were deferred with the remaining funds allocated to working capital and general corporate expenses.

-Referred to as "Development to December 31, 2012 with goal of advancing toward the pre-feasibility stage" in the Short Form Prospectus
+(2) Referred to as "Development to December 31, 2012 with goal of advancing toward the pre-feasibility stage" in the Short Form Prospectus

-Management's Discussion and Analysis Three months ended March 31, 2013 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis Nine months ended September 30, 2013 (Expressed in Canadian dollars, unless otherwise noted)